 For the Kyoto Protocol, industrialised countries have agreed to legally-binding targets for their carbon emissions.
 Most companies have been given a fixed number of carbon credits that limits the amount of greenhouse gas that they can produce, and will be fined if they exceed this amount.
 The EU ETS is like a stock exchange for carbon credits.
 Companies who have spare carbon credits can sell to companies that need credits to avoid a fine – this is done through the EU ETS.
 But this scheme is only for companies in the EU, so Credible Carbon does not get involved.

-Unlike other organisations that work in this area, Credible Carbon maintains an updated record of what projects receive support form the carbon offsets, how the project is developing and what has been achieved.
+Unlike other organisations that work in this area, Credible Carbon maintains an updated record of what projects receive support from the carbon offsets, how the project is developing and what has been achieved.
 The project baseline (how much greenhouse gas is emitted before the credible carbon investment) is prepared at the start of the project, and verified in an independent audit.

 Carbon is often used as an abbreviation for “carbon dioxide” when talking about voluntary offsets.
 But this is not necessarily the case when talking about other climate change issues such as carbon trading, or carbon footprints.
 In this case, carbon is referring to any greenhouse gases (GHGs) that contribute to climate change.
 The most common GHG is carbon dioxide, and this is the one that most of us can do something about since it results from using gas or coal (which often generates electricity).
-Carbon dioxide is also the standard unit of measurement for emissions – the carbon impact of all other gases is converted into the equivalent amount of carbon dioxide that would have the same effect.
+Carbon dioxide is also the basis of the standard unit of measurement for emissions – the carbon impact of all other gases is converted into the equivalent amount of carbon dioxide that would have the same effect.
 Most of our credible carbon projects involve energy efficiency (saving carbon dioxide) or renewable energy (avoiding carbon dioxide).
 But there are some that target other greenhouse gases, and the effect of these is converted into carbon dioxide equivalent in order to find the value of carbon offsets.

 The carbon calculator on the Credible Carbon website will give you the amount of carbon that is emitted by your current activities at home, during personal travel, in your office building or for business visits.
 To work out this figure, Credible Carbon usually uses publicly available figures that convert energy use from different fuel sources into CO2 emissions.
 The only major exception is for electricity use, where the conversion rate differs depending on the composition of energy supplying the energy grid in specific countries.
 For large projects traded by Credible Carbon independent auditors are used to verify carbon savings.

 The price of a carbon offset is based on the cost of reducing an equivalent amount of carbon in a given project – the “marginal abatement cost”.
-The cost or reducing a unit of carbon will differ across projects depending on their specific activities.
+The cost of reducing a unit of carbon will differ across projects depending on their specific activities.
 In general Credible Carbon seeks projects that have a significant impact on poverty and emissions at a reasonable cost.

 Credible Carbon acknowledges its need to be cost-competitive relative to the global emissions reduction market, but has concerns about the impact of expedient large-scale industrial projects on the global carbon price – a concern that is shared by the World Bank, DFID, WWF and clearly articulated in the Stern Review (2006).